rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/build-creation.md

 ![goo](/images/core-concepts/builds/build-creation/docker-build-info.png?classes=border,shadow&width=30pc)
 5. To push and save the build image to a private registry or to pull an image from a private repository, under the **Docker Secret** tab, do the following.</br>
 	a.
 Click the **Docker Push Secret** radio-button.</br>
 	b.
-In the **Image Repository** field, enter the URL of the private repository where you want to push and save the image for later usage.</br>
+In the **Image Repository** field, enter the URL of the private repository where you want to push and save the image for later usage.
+For example, *docker.io/your-username/repo-name*.</br>
 	c.
 From the **Push secret** drop-down menu, select the secret for the repository.
 If you have not created any secret for the repository, [create a secret](/developer-guide/create-software-packages/secrets/docker-registry/#creating-a-docker-secret).</br>
 	d.
 Optionally, to pull a secured docker image to the docker file, click the **Docker Pull secret** radio-button and select the secret for the repository.
 If you have not created any secret for the repository, [create a secret](/developer-guide/create-software-packages/secrets/docker-registry/#creating-a-docker-secret).</br>
 	e.
 Click **Next**.